GENI-NSF/geni-tools/README-omni.txt

    this. (ticket #177)
  - Added new option `--devmode` (default `False`).
 When true, only warn on bad inputs, but try to pass the bad inputs along anyhow. (ticket #78)
- - Added a new GetVersion Cache: the results of GetVersion are cached locally as serialed JSON.
-ListResources an other calls that require information from GetVersion may use this cache instead.
+ - Added a new !GetVersion Cache: the results of !GetVersion are cached locally as serialed JSON. !ListResources an other calls that require information from !GetVersion may use this cache instead.
-   GetVersion does not use the cache by default.
+   !GetVersion does not use the cache by default.
 Cache entries have a max age, after which we always re-query the AM. (ticket #81)
  - libstitch example: Allow caller to specify the per-AM fake manifest RSpec to use when in fake mode, by using a comment in the request